mrjmac/sorts/README.md

 ## quicksort

-Overhyped, honestly not that complicated when you think about it.

 O(n^2) worse case and O(n* log n) in the average and best case.
 A little bit faster than mergesort on average, however if you pick a bad pivot then it will be slower.

 ## radixsort